zenofolio/100-projects/02-app-remo-remote-control/README.md

-# Remo Remote Control
+# Remo Remote Control – Flutter Smart TV & Device Remote App

-Remo Remote Control is a modular Flutter application designed to control a wide variety of smart TVs and devices from a single, unified interface.
-The project is built for extensibility, maintainability, and ease of integration with new device types.
+**Remo Remote Control** is a modern, modular Flutter application for controlling smart TVs and IoT devices (Samsung, LG, and more) from your phone or tablet.
+Built for extensibility, maintainability, and real-world use, it’s ideal for portfolios, job applications, and as a reference for scalable Flutter architecture.

+**Keywords:** Flutter, Smart TV, Remote Control, IoT, Samsung, LG, Adapter Pattern, Dependency Injection, Modular Architecture, Open Source, Portfolio

 ---

 ## Features
 - Modular architecture for easy extension and maintenance
-- Adapter pattern for supporting multiple TV brands (e.g., Samsung, Mock)
+- Adapter pattern for supporting multiple TV brands (Samsung, Mock, LG, etc.)
-- Device discovery and connection management
+- Device discovery (DLNA) and connection management
-- Responsive and accessible UI
+- Responsive, accessible, and mobile-friendly UI
-- Dependency injection for scalable state and service management
+- Custom dependency injection (AppScope) for scalable state and service management
 - Testable and well-documented codebase

 ---